 Renters insurance covers some common water damage-related scenarios a tenant might face, but who is responsible for what types of damage -– the renter or the property owner -- can be puzzling.
 Ceiling leaks, plumbing leaks or bathtub overflows might be unlikely, but they can be very costly and renters insurance is a relatively inexpensive way to mitigate these types of financial losses.
 The average annual premium for a renters insurance policy in the U.S. is $187.
+Regardless of the risk of water damage, anyone renting a residence should strongly consider purchasing a renters insurance policy as an affordable way to protect you from the financial impact of damage to your personal belongings.

 If the ceiling is leaking, do I file a renters insurance claim?

 No. A landlord or owner of a rental property is responsible for keeping it structurally sound and maintained, and that includes leaks.
 A renters insurance policy would cover a renters personal property in the event a leak damaged it.
-For example, if water leaked onto a leather couch or television and ruined it, that might be an expense worth considering making a claim for.
+For example, if water leaked from another apartment onto a leather couch or television and ruined it, that might be an expense worth considering making a claim for.

 Under the terms of almost all rental agreements, as long as a renter notifies an owner of a structural issue as soon as they are aware of it, the renter will not be liable for damages caused by that issue.
 This includes a leak in the ceiling (assuming the leak was not caused by the renter).
 For example, if wind damages a roof and causes a leak, a renter would not be responsible for fixing the structure.
 The tenant wouldn't be able to file a renters insurance claim, regardless –- renters insurance policies do not cover the structure a renter lives in.